KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-teamcity-builds.md

  * Name: `SHIFTLEFT_ORG_ID`| Value: Paste your **Organization ID**
  * Name: `SHIFTLEFT_ACCESS_TOKEN`| Value: Paste your **Access Token**

-See [SL Auth](../using-cli/authenticating.md) for more information.
+See the article [Authenticating with ShiftLeft](../using-cli/authenticating.md) for more information.
 See also the [TeamCity documentation](https://confluence.jetbrains.com/display/TCD65/Configuring+Build+Parameters#ConfiguringBuildParameters-SystemPropertiesandEnvironmentVariables).

 ## Configure the Build